MEB-KI/meb-tensor-docs/README.md

 # restore echo if interrupted while entering password
 trap 'stty echo' EXIT

-# remove old keytab if it exists
+# check for existing keytab - if it exists and is valid, quit,
+# otherwise remove it and make a new one
+if [ -f "$KEYTAB" ]; then
+        if kinit $USER@MEB.KI.SE -k -t "$KEYTAB" 2>/dev/null; then echo "Valid keytab already exists in $KEYTAB" >&2 exit
+        else
                 rm -f "$KEYTAB"
+        fi
+fi

 # generate new keytab, prompting for password
 {
     echo "addent -password -p $USER@MEB.KI.SE -k 1 -e aes256-cts -s \"MEB.KI.SE$USER\""
-    systemd-ask-password --emoji=no --echo=no ""
+    systemd-ask-password --emoji=no --echo=no "Password for $USER@MEB.KI.SE:"
     echo "wkt \"$KEYTAB\""
     echo "q"
-} | ktutil
+} | ktutil >/dev/null
-echo

 ```

 ### Get a Kerberos ticket